How Long Does Dog Grooming Take?

 How often you should groom your dog depends on several factors, including the breed of dog you have, the type of coat your dog has, and whether your dog is kept inside or outside.

-Short-haired dogs that are kept primarily indoors can get away with fewer grooming sessions than long-haired dogs who live outside.
+Short-haired dogs kept primarily indoors can get away with fewer grooming sessions than long-haired dogs who live outside.

 Dogs should be groomed every 3 to 4 weeks.
-A dog’s coat can grow long and matted within 3 to 4 weeks.
+Without grooming, a dog’s coat can grow long and matted within 3 to 4 weeks.

 Michael Sherman